 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The list of flagships smartphones that are compatible with ARCore has been updated by Google, wherein it has been mentioned that 4 smartphones aren’t compatible with the Autofocus feature in A4 mode, namely: LG V30, LG V35, LG V40, and LG G7, with different versions of these models such as LG G7 Fit, LG G7 One, LG V30+, LG Signature Edition 2018 not supporting ARcore either.

-Although an official word from LG is yet to come out, the problem seems to be a software glitch that will be attended and fixed efficiently by the company soon enough.
-On a positive note, LG has geared up for some big announcements in the future, that includes a 5G smartphone to unveil at MWC 2019.
+Although an official word from LG is yet to come out, the problem seems to be a software glitch that will be attended to and fixed efficiently by the company soon enough.
+On a positive note, LG has geared up for future big announcements, including a 5G smartphone to unveil at MWC 2019.
 One can be fairly certain that this Autofocus bug will be fixed before the mega event.